Prime Splitting and Common Index Divisors in Radical Extensions: Preliminaries

 Write $\Phi_{p^j}\big(x,\sqrt[p^s]{a}\big)$ for the ``twisted cyclotomic polynomial" whose roots are $\zeta_{p^j}^k \sqrt[p^{s}]{a}$ with $\zeta_{p^j}^k$ primitive.
 Explicitly, if $\zeta_{p^j}$ is a primitive $p^j$-th root of unity, then

 When $\sqrt[p^{s}]{a}\in \ZZ_p$, then we have the factorization

 When $p^m>p^{s}$, the factorization of $x^{p^m}-a$ in $\ZZ_p[x]$ is

-It is this clever factorization and a lemma about ramification in the compositum of a cyclotomic field and a radical extension that V\'elez uses to give a clean proof of the factorization of the odd prime $p$ in the extension $\QQ\big(\sqrt[p^m]{p}\big)$.
-Summarizing Theorems 2 and 5 of \cite{VelezPrimePower}:
+It is this clever factorization and a lemma about ramification in the compositum of a cyclotomic field and a radical extension that V\'elez uses to give a clean proof of the factorization of the odd prime $p$ in the extension $\QQ\big( \sqrt[p^m]{a}\big)$. \end{remark}